olalnoho/Note-and-Todo-tracker-for-projects/README.md

       msg: 'maybe add support for callback?',
       startLineNum: 8,
       endLineNum: 10,
-      file: 'path of the file would go here'
+      file: 'path to the file would go here'
     }
   ],
   note: [